HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

      - [ASP.NET Core Switcher](https://marketplace.visualstudio.com/items?itemName=adrianwilczynski.asp-net-core-switcher) (optional)
 - Visual Studio Community 2022

-**Database access**
+**Database Access**
 - Azure Data Studio
 - Microsoft SQL Server Management Studio

 ---
-name:learning-materials
+name: learning-materials
 ### Course Overview
-# Learning materials
+# Learning Materials

 - Slides (EN)
- - **bare minimum**, but linked to the [official documentation](https://docs.microsoft.com/)
+ - **Bare minimum**, but linked to the [official documentation](https://docs.microsoft.com/)
-- Excercises (EN)
+- Exercises (EN)
  - Drill exercises using `.NET Interactive`
- - Real life example implementing a web store
+ - Real-life examples implementing a web store
 - Demos
- - Each class we'll use `.NET Interactive` or the web store example.
+ - Each class, we'll use `.NET Interactive` or the web store example.
 - Summary
  - There is a [portal](../../../index.html) with links to all the learning materials.

-> During this course we try to mimic the life of a professional developer.
-Therefore reading the official docs is mandatory.
+> During this course, we try to mimic the life of a professional developer.
+Therefore, reading the official docs is mandatory.

 ---
-name:classes
+name: classes
 ### Course Overview
 # Classes
 5 hours per week